 What sets Octopus apart is their smart chargingintegration.
 Tesla is directly compatible — Octopus communicates with your car to schedule charging during the cheapest and greenest grid periods within your off-peak window.
 You just set your departure time and it handles the rest.

-3. E.ON Next Drive Fixed v22 — longest effective off-peak
+3. E.ON Next Drive Fixed v22 — charge anytime at 8p

 E.ON Next Drive has a standard off-peak rate of 9p/kWh between midnight and 6AM.
 But here is the clever part: whenever you schedule charging via the E.ON Next Home app, your electricity is billed at 8p/kWh — even outside the off-peak window.